Next, you should consider if there is an alternative technology that could deliver the desired results, but in a more efficient manner:

 - WebP has a lossless encoding mode that may be more efficient than PNG.

 - If the image asset contains imagery composed of geometric shapes, consider converting it to a vector (SVG) format!

 - If the image asset contains text, stop and reconsider.
 Text in images is not selectable, searchable, or "zoomable".
 If you need to convey a custom look (for branding or other reasons), use a web font instead.

 - Are you optimizing a photo, screenshot, or a similar image asset?
 Use JPEG, lossy WebP, or lossy AVIF.

 - JPEG uses a combination of lossy and lossless optimization to reduce filesize of the image asset.
 Try several JPEG quality levels to find the best quality versus filesize tradeoff for your asset.

-Finally, note that if you are using a WebView to render content in your native application, then you have full control of the client and can use WebP exclusively!
+Finally, note that if you are using a WebView to render content in your platform-specific application, then you have full control of the client and can use WebP exclusively!
 Facebook and many others use WebP to deliver all of their images within their applications— the savings are definitely worth it.

 You should strive to apply the advice given in this article so that the perceptual performance of a page is as fast as it can possibly be for all users.
 LCP is part of perceptual performance, as it measures how fast the largest (and therefore most perceivable) element on the page displays.